matthew-hale/note/readme.md

         grep.
 Don't rewrite the wheel, as it were.
     + If I think of any other subcommands that this should have, I'll add them here.
++ Add parameter for specific directory (current behavior: note only searches the current working directory)

 ### Why subcommand?
 You may be wondering: this script only has one subcommand, so why do